Normal Approximate Likelihoods to Gravitational Wave Events: Introduction

-In this work, we demonstrate that a simple normal approximation can very accurately characterize the marginal likelihood ${\cal L}(x)$ for many reported gravitational wave observations.
-This approximation is theoretically well-motivated, being deeply connected to the well-studied Fisher matrix approximation; see, e.g., \cite{1995PhRvD..52..848P,2012LRR....15....4J,2008PhRvD..77d2001V,gwastro-mergers-HeeSuk-CompareToPE-Aligned,gwastro-mergers-HeeSuk-FisherMatrixWithAmplitudeCorrections,gwastro-mergers-HeeSuk-CompareToPE-Precessing,2020arXiv201015202B} and references therein.
 This paper is organized as follows.
-In Section \ref{sec:methods} we describe our Gaussian approximation to gravitational wave likelihoods, and describe a procedure to efficiently identify this approximation from posterior samples $x_k$.
+In Section \ref{sec:methods} we describe our Gaussian approximation to gravitational wave likelihoods, \SkipFisher{relate it to the Fisher matrix,} and describe a procedure to efficiently identify this approximation from posterior samples $x_k$.
 We discuss suitable coordinate systems in which to construct a normal approximation.
-In Section \ref{sec:results} we apply the procedure to observations reported in GWTC-1 and GWTC-2. \cite{LIGO-O2-Catalog}\cite{LIGO-O3-O3a-catalog} We find a three-dimensional normal approximation in $\mc,\eta,\chi_{\rm eff}$ very accurately captures most information about each event, including observations where tides or transverse spins have been modestly constrained.
+In Section \ref{sec:results} we employ our procedure to observations reported in GWTC-1 and GWTC-2 \cite{LIGO-O2-Catalog}\cite{LIGO-O3-O3a-catalog}.
+We find a three-dimensional normal approximation in $\mc,\eta,\chi_{\rm eff}$ very accurately captures most information about each event, including observations where tides or transverse spins have been modestly constrained.
+In Section \ref{sec:applications} we demonstrate the utility of our analysis by directly comparing our GW observations to the detailed results of a binary evolution simulation's merger rate and mass distribution.
 We summarize our results in Section \ref{sec:conclude}.